-Staff were provided two days of CAMS discovery in June 2017 and three days of training in September 2017 by the vendor prior to full implementation.
-(IIIC10), (IIIC11) The faculty received a one day CAMS preview prior to the training.
+The vendor provided staff with a two day of CAMS discovery workshop in June 2017 and three days of training in September 2017 prior to full implementation.
+(IIIC10), (IIIC11) In September 2017, the vendor also provided faculty with a one day CAMS preview and hands-on training.
 CAMS was fully implemented spring 2018.